ichibrosan/multiware-framework-and-vpa/README.md

 2025-02-04 13:23 dwg -
 Rehosted project as ichibrosan/Virtual-Protocol-Adapter

+2025-02-04 12:00 mf -
+Reverted CMakeList header changes, and added in some header files where appropriate.

 2025-02-02 16:13 mf -
 Fixed the CMakeLists.txt so there's no redundant sources.
 It appears the issue was the order the libraries were linked,